csc-training/hip-programming/docs/01-introduction.md

 :::
 ::::::::: {.columns}
 :::::: {.column width="40%"}
-- Context: Execute some code over the size of the arrays using a douple loop
+- Context: Execute some code over the size of the arrays using a double loop
 - Single thread point of view: Perform addition of two elements $c_{ij} = a_{ij} + b_{ij}$
 ::::::
 :::::: {.column width="60%"}